 Time is spent with familiar characters such as Amber and Joseph, allowing fans to better understand the nature of a day tender.
 Joseph becomes concerned about the abscene of Zachariah and is forced in confronting Ed about his recent transition.
 New to the series is the character Parthena, played by Holly Rusell.
 We learn that she has a history within Kingdom.
 Is she on the side of good or bad?

 In the Fall of 2014 the cast and crew did much of the production work for a new series of episodes, Soliloquy.
 With limited resources with the cast, the wrtiter and producer of the show Chad Ream explored the use of inner monlogue to help tell a personal story of the characters that we have become to know.
 The first episode My Acceptance follows Ed played by William Ellwood as he comes to terms with his transition and his new life.
 My Transition invites us into the mind of Amber (Liza Zaczek - Irving) and the internal struggle that she is confronted with.
-The last episode in the series, My Return, reunites the audience with Parthena where an oppportunity to learn more of her clan is exposed.
-Its the hope of the cast and crew to see an extended short film be produced to tie all three episodes of the series together.
+My Return, reunites the audience with Parthena where an oppportunity to learn more of her clan is exposed.
+And in the last episode of season 4, My Absence brings Claire back to Kingdom, seeking answers regarding the Legion.